kawoou/KWDrawerController/README.md

 + 3.3 Fix Access Control issues on initializer.
 + 3.4 Remove debug log.
 + 3.5 Fixed bug where touch ignores is not applied for "Absolute Controller".
++ 3.6 Fixed an occurs issue while the drawer was open and layout changing.

 ⚠️ Requirements
 --------------